westplainsdev/dashboard-demo/README.md

 # dashboard-demo

-This a live version hosted through github of an angularJS dashboard.
+This a live version of the angularJS quick-start-dashboard.